drupaltutor/devstack/README.md

 You will then be able to find them listed under **Your Sites** on the server dashboard.

 You can log into the virtual machine by SSH by running ```vagrant ssh```.
-This virtual machine has composer, Drush, and Drupal Console pre-installed.
+This virtual machine has composer and Drush pre-installed.

 ## Automated Backups
 This environment has been designed to automatically backup the MySQL database on every